-Understanding that Members of Congress ultimately would not ignore the unequivocal objections of their constituents to amnesty, the Obama Administration opted to adopt a strategy of dismantling immigration enforcement in order to achieve the same ends.
-The Administration hoped that while the American people were focused on unemployment, crashing real estate values, banking scandals, health care reform, foreign policy crises, and countless other issues, they would not notice just what was actually taking place.
+Understanding that Members of Congress ultimately would not ignore the unequivocal objections of their constituents to amnesty, the Obama administration opted to adopt a strategy of dismantling immigration enforcement in order to achieve the same ends.
+The administration hoped that while the American people were focused on unemployment, crashing real estate values, banking scandals, health care reform, foreign policy crises, and countless other issues, they would not notice what was actually taking place.

-This report details how the Obama Administration has carried out a policy of de facto amnesty for millions of illegal aliens through executive policy decisions.
-Since taking office in 2009, the Obama Administration has systematically gutted effective immigration enforcement policies, moved aggressively against state and local governments that attempt to enforce immigration laws, and stretched the concept of “prosecutorial discretion” to a point where it has rendered many immigration laws meaningless.
-Remarkably, the Administration has succeeded in doing all this with barely a peep of protest from Congress.
+This report details how the Obama administration has carried out a policy of de facto amnesty for millions of illegal aliens through executive policy decisions.
+Since 2009, the Obama administration has systematically gutted effective immigration enforcement policies, moved aggressively against State and local governments that attempt to enforce immigration laws, and stretched the concept of “prosecutorial discretion” to a point where it has rendered many immigration laws meaningless.
+Remarkably, the administration has succeeded in doing all this without much protest from Congress.

 Thus, despite the fact that the U.S. Constitution grants Congress plenary authority over immigration policy, the Executive Branch is now making immigration policy unconstrained by constitutional checks and balances.
-This report chronologically highlights the process that has unfolded over the past five and a half years.
-A review of the Obama Administration's record shows:
+This report chronicles the events that have unfolded over Obama’s presidency.